BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/pdmpublishersolidworks_erp-sync.md

 Connector settings are saved separately for each connector and encrypted for the current Windows user.
 Restart SOLIDWORKS before replacing a connector DLL that has already been loaded.

-For connectors supplied by Blue Byte Systems, see [ERPNext Connector](pdmpublishersolidworks_erpnext-connector.md) and [Odoo Connector](pdmpublishersolidworks_odoo-connector.md).
+For connectors supplied by Blue Byte Systems, see [ERPNext Connector](pdmpublishersolidworks_erpnext-connector.md), [Odoo Connector](pdmpublishersolidworks_odoo-connector.md), and [Microsoft Dynamics 365 Business Central Connector](pdmpublishersolidworks_business-central-connector.md).

+Connector capabilities differ.
+ERPNext and Odoo support BOM synchronization.
+The current Business Central connector supports item and mapped-property Push and Pull only because Business Central's standard API v2.0 does not expose BOM-definition endpoints.

 ## Choose the synchronization source